 5 Steps to Customer Data Collection

 Is it just me or does collecting customer contact information oddly remind you of your teenage days and strategizing how to get a phone number from a potential date?
 (I should apologize now, there will be some brief courting advice in this article).
 She’ll need an incentive, she’ll probably want to know why, and if you don’t ask now you may blow your chance at repeat engagement!
 Not in this business, baby!
+How to get customer information?
 Let’s talk strategy…

 First, let’s quickly review the importance of collecting customer data, (phone numbers, email addresses, frequency, time of purchase, etc.) I think most businesses owners would agree that a significant portion, if not most, of their revenue comes from repeat customers.
 It’s hard work finding new customers day in and day out.
 Capturing contact information allows you to stay in contact with customers and make sure they are thinking about you.
 When it comes to business, a lasting relationship is better than a series of one-night stands.

 Download Your FREE Data Collection Best Practices Guide

 We value your privacy and will never sell or give away your information.

 How To Build Your Contact List

 The first part of collecting contact information is asking for it.
 Seems obvious, right?
 So why are nearly 90% of businesses NOT ASKING FOR IT?
 If you really want to build a network of customer contact data you need to verbally ask for it, have your employees ask for it, and post in on your website.
 Write down a single phrase such as “Would you like to get text and email offers?” and ask every person as they check out.
 Worst case scenario is they say no thanks and no harm is done.
 You can optimize the process later but start asking customers for contact information today.
 You don’t want to miss out on your dream boy/girl because you forgot to ask.